Scaling depth capacity via zero/one-layer model expansion: Introduction

-A long list of research has contributed to the development of progressive training, especially on initialization of large models, multi-stage training, training regime, and theory. \paragraph{Initialization from precedented small models.} \cite{chen2015net2net, wanglemon,yaomasked} study the function-preserving initialization, such that the large model has the same loss and function as the small model at the moment of depth expansion.
+A long list of research has contributed to the development of progressive training, especially on initialization of large models, multi-stage training, training regime, and theory. \paragraph{Initialization from precedented small models.} \citep{chen2015net2net, wanglemon,yaomasked} study the function-preserving initialization, such that the large model has the same loss and function as the small model at the moment of depth expansion.
 These works scale up the depth of convolution networks and BERT by $2\times$ and reduce the computation to $\approx 70\%$ computation.
 However, while function-preserving guarantees nice behavior during depth expansion, it does not guarantee fast convergence after the expansion.
-Alternatively, without function-preserving, \cite{chen2021bert2bert} linearly combines two layers to initialize a new layer; \cite{gong2019efficient,yang2020progressively,du2024stacking} stacks the old layers multiple times; \cite{qin2021knowledge,wang2023learning} propose learning-based methods that require extra training.
-These methods empirically scale up the depth by $2\sim 4\times$ and reduce the ``grown v.s. target'' computation to $\approx 55\sim 70\%$ (e.g. \cite{wang2023learning}, Figure 1 in \cite{chen2021bert2bert}, Figure 6 in \cite{pan2024preparing}, and Figure 1 in \cite{du2024stacking}).
-In contrast, we scale up the depth by $60\times$ and reduce the computation to 20\%.
+Alternatively, without function-preserving, \citep{chen2021bert2bert} linearly combines two layers to initialize a new layer; \citep{gong2019efficient,yang2020progressively,du2024stacking} stacks the old layers multiple times; \citep{qin2021knowledge,wang2023learning} propose learning-based methods that require extra training.
+These methods empirically scale up the depth by $2\sim 4\times$ and reduce the ``grown v.s. target'' computation to $\approx 55\sim 70\%$ (e.g. \citep{wang2023learning}, Figure 1 in \citep{chen2021bert2bert}, Figure 6 in \citep{pan2024preparing}, and Figure 1 in \citep{du2024stacking}).
+In contrast, we scale up the depth to $60\times$ and reduce the computation to 20\%.

 \paragraph{Multi-stage training.} Most works in progressive training expand the small models once like \eqref{eq:1 stage}.
-However, many works study multi-stage training and gradual stacking \cite{reddi2023efficient}.
-For instance, \cite{gong2019efficient,shen2022staged,qin2021knowledge,pan2024preparing,yaomasked} scale up the sizes of BERT for $3\sim 4 \times$ during training, optionally freezing some of the layers at some stages \cite{agarwal2024stacking,yang2020progressively,yano-etal-2025-step}.
-We will leverage our discovery of the mixing behaviors to show that multi-stage training is less efficient and can be unnecessary.
+However, many works study multi-stage training and gradual stacking \citep{reddi2023efficient}.
+For instance, \citep{gong2019efficient,shen2022staged,qin2021knowledge,pan2024preparing,yaomasked} scale up the sizes of BERT for $3\sim 4 \times$ during training, optionally freezing some of the layers at some stages \citep{agarwal2024stacking,yang2020progressively}.
+We note that none of these multi-stage methods demonstrate the mixing behavior as shown in this work.